Stillbirth: Northern Ireland

 In Northern Ireland, the Births and Deaths Registration (Northern Ireland) Order 1976, as amended contains the definition:

 "still-birth" means the complete expulsion or extraction from its mother after the twenty-fourth week of pregnancy of a child which did not at any time after being completely expelled or extracted breathe or show any other evidence of life.

-Registration of stillbirths can be made by a relative or certain other persons involved with the stillbirth but it is not compulsory to do so.
+Registration of stillbirths can be made by a relative or certain other persons involved with the stillbirth.
+It is not compulsory to do so.
 Registration takes place with the District Registrar for the Registration District where the still-birth occurred or for the District in which the mother is resident.
-A stillbirth certificate will be issued to the registrant with further copies only available to those obtaining official consent for their issue.
-Registration may be made within three months of the still-birth.
+A stillbirth certificate will be issued to the registrant, with further copies only available to those obtaining official consent for their issue.
+Registration may be made within three months of the stillbirth.

 United States

 In the United States, there is no standard definition of the term 'stillbirth'.

-In the U.S., the Born-Alive Infants Protection Act of 2002 specifies that any breathing, heartbeat, pulsating umbilical cord or confirmed voluntary muscle movement indicate live birth rather than stillbirth.
+In the U.S., the Born-Alive Infants Protection Act of 2002 specifies that any breathing, heartbeat, pulsating umbilical cord, or confirmed voluntary muscle movement indicates live birth rather than stillbirth.